stethoscope-js/stethoscope.js.org/docs/integrations/goodreads.md

 This integration is currently in development.
 :::

+## Intro

 The GoodReads API is used to track your reading history and list of books on your shelves.
-Add the key `goodreads` under `daily` to fetch this data every day.
+Add the key `goodreads` under `integrations` to fetch this data every day.

 ## Environment variables